densitydesign/dd15-phase2-template/_site/README.md

 ### Run your template locally
 Now that you installed Jekyll on your computer, you are ready to start working.

-The first time that you download or clone this repository on your computer, open the folder in your terminal (by dragging it onto the terminal icon in the dock, or by opening it through Github) and type
+Download this repository as a zip on your computer, open the folder in your terminal (by dragging it onto the terminal icon in the dock, or by opening it through Github) and type

 ```
 $ bundle install